NinoFares/Quiz-App-Avignon-2019/README.md

 Web application of a quiz game for a university project, Avignon University 2018-2019

-Developped with AngularJS and ExpressJS.
+Developped in Full JS with AngularJS on front and ExpressJS on back.

 NinoFares.